An Erd\H{o}s--Szekeres type result for words with repeats: Extremal construction

 \section{Extremal construction}

-In this section, we construct an example to prove \Cref{prop: bound is tight}, which shows that when $k=1$, Theorem~\ref{prop: word with m repeats} is best possible.
+In this section, we construct an example proving Proposition~\ref{prop: bound is tight}, which shows that when $k=1$, Theorem~\ref{prop: word with m repeats} is best possible.
 In order to describe our construction, we first need the following definitions.
 For convenience, all words in this section do not contain the value 0.